 In this engaging and accessible guidebook, Stephen Guy-Bray uses queer theory to argue that in many of Shakespeare’s works representation itself becomes queer.

-This thought-provoking and evocative book is an essential guide to students studying Shakespeare and Renaissance Literature, gender studies, and queer literary theory.
+This thought-provoking and evocative book is an essential guide for students studying Shakespeare and Renaissance literature, gender studies, and queer literary theory.

 Table of Contents

 Introduction 1.
 Cymbeline 2.
 King John 3.
 Macbeth 4 The Rape of Lucrece 5.
 The Sonnets 6.
 Venus and Adonis Coda